One thing we get asked probably more than anything else is what you should wear to class in college.

 If you haven’t heard about this before, here’s the basic argument:

-Some people think that because you're in college and no one is telling you what to wear, you should use the opportunity to wear nothing but sweatpants.
-They also claim that sweatpants are easier to put on and more comfy than regular clothes, and that most college kids are hung over every morning and can't be bothered to change out of their PJ's to make it to class.
+Some people think that because you’re in college and no one is telling you what to wear, you should use the opportunity to dress sloppy.
+They claim that baggy pajamas or sweats that could masquerade as pajamas are easier to put on and more comfy than regular clothes.
+They will ask questions like: “Most college students are hungover every morning, so why should we bother to change out of our PJ’s to make it to class?”

 Here’s why their argument is ridiculous:

-First of all, sweats aren't any easier to put on than a clean pair of jeans and a cute top.
-Second of all, if you're too drunk to function, you don't belong in a class and should really just stay home.
-Third, these people are obviously insecure about how they look, and trying to make those who look good feel bad about it.
+First of all, pajamas or sweats that really shouldn’t be worn in public aren’t any easier to put on than a clean pair of jeans and a cute top – or even athleisure jogger pants and a cropped hoodie.
+Second of all, if you’re too hungover to function, you don’t belong in class and should really just stay home.
+Third, these people are obviously insecure about how they look, and trying to make those who put effort into looking good feel bad about it.

-I could go on and on about this, but I'll save it.
-Suffice to say, I don't agree.
+We could go on and on about this, but we’ll save it.
+Suffice to say, we don’t agree.

 Why You Should Get Dressed For Class